matanatz/SAL/README.md

 ```

 #### Surface reconstruction
 SAL can also be used to reconstruct a single raw 3D data such as a point cloud or a triangle soup.
-Update the file ./confs/recon.conf to point to the path of your inpur raw 3D data:
+Update the file ./confs/recon.conf to point to the path of your input raw 3D data:
 ```
 train
 {